 A resident staff director at English National Opera, he collaborated with a wide variety of directors during his five years as an assistant, working for companies in the UK and abroad, including La Fenice, New Israeli Opera, l'Opéra National du Rhin, Teatro Liceu, Vlaamse Opera, Teatro Sao Carlos, l'Opéra de Zürich, and developing lasting collaborations with such directors as David Alden, Robert Carsen and Deborah Warner.

 He has since created such opera productions as Rigoletto (Opera Holland Park), Eugene Onegin and Tamerlano (Scottish Opera), Don Giovanni (Operosa, Bulgaria), Semele (Scottish Opera and Florentine Opera, Milwaukee), Carmen (Opera Nordfjord, Norway), Giasone (Royal Academy of Music) and Idomeneo (Florentine Opera).

 He achieved international recognition for The Full Monteverdi, his devised dramatization of Monteverdi's Fourth book of madrigals, performed by I Fagiolini for three years and winning a Royal Philarmonic Society Award in 2005.

-More recent successes include an experiential production of Lera Auerbach's chamber opera, The Blind, for Lincoln Center Festival, New York, which the immersed public experienced wearing blindfolds.
-He also directed the first full staging of John Adams’s El Niño for Spoleto Festival USA and a new work with I Fagiolini, inspired by the music and life of Carlo Gesualdo.
-He returned to Spoleto Festival USA in 2019 to create the first theatrical presentation of Joby Talbot's Path of Miracles and also directed Solomon's Knot in St John Passion at Bach Festival Leipzig.
+Recent successes include a sensory production of Lera Auerbach's chamber opera, The Blind, for Lincoln Center Festival, New York, which the immersed public in a non-visual operatic experience, wearing blindfolds, and the first full staging of John Adams’s El Niño for Spoleto Festival USA.
+He returned to Charleston in 2019 to create the first theatrical presentation of Joby Talbot's Path of Miracles and also directed Solomon's Knot in St John Passion at Bach Festival Leipzig.